 D R Harris Arlington Bath & Shower Gel

-Turning in will help manage your hunger levels
+Turning in for longer will help manage your hunger levels

-You may not even realise this, but poor sleep habits can affect your appetite.
-If you get up to 8 hours of sleep, that means you spend a good third of your day motionless — and your need for calories is reduced.
+You may not be aware, but poor sleep habits can affect your appetite.
+If you get up to eight hours of sleep, that means you spend a good third of your day motionless — and your need for calories is reduced.
 Stay up, or toss and turn, and your body will need more food to compensate for the energy you’re using.

 Sleeping tight helps maintain your immune system